 Froyle Park in Hampshire is a country estate with a panoramic vista.

-Civil ceremonies can take place in the beautiful outdoor dome covered altar, with guests seated among manicured gardens and under the mature cherry tree.
-You can also have a non-binding blessing anywhere in the grounds.
+Civil ceremonies can take place in the beautiful outdoor dome-covered altar, with guests seated among manicured gardens and under the mature cherry tree.

 The grounds are home to roaming peacocks - if they'll stand still long enough, they'll look great in the wedding photos!